 Notwithstanding that the meal break is to be excluded in the calculation of regular hours of work, if the Employer requires an Employee to be readily available for duty during her meal period, she shall be so advised in advance and be paid for that meal period at her basic rate of pay.

+12.02 If an Employee is required to be readily available or recalled to duty during their meal period or rest period they shall be given a full meal period or rest period later in their shift, or where that is not possible, be paid for the meal period or rest period as follows:

+for a rest period, at two times (2X) her basic rate of pay rather than at straight time; or

+(b) for a meal period for which the Employee is entitled to be paid in accordance with Article 12.02, at two times (2X) her basic rate of pay rather than at straight time.

-12.03 Shift schedules shall be posted two (2) weeks in advance or such shorter period as is mutually agreed between the Employer and representative of the Union.
+12..04 Shift schedules shall be posted two (2) weeks in advance or such shorter period as is mutually agreed between the Employer and representative of the Union.
 The Employer shall allow a representative of the Union to reproduce a copy of the posted shift schedule.

-12.04 Shift schedules/rotations shall provide for:
+12..05 Shift schedules/rotations shall provide for: